theaquamarine/windows-powershell-docs/docset/windows/fileserverresourcemanager/new-fsrmclassificationrule.md

 ### -ClassificationMechanism
 Specifies the name of a valid classification mechanism available on the server for assigning the property value.

-The classification mechanisms are provided by a series of plug-ins that are included with Windows Server® 2012 or produced by you or an ISV.
+The classification mechanisms are provided by a series of plug-ins that are included with Windows Server??
+2012 or produced by you or an ISV.

 ```yaml
 Type: String